Man0dya/BalanZ/README.md

-# 📱 BalanZ – Personal Finance Tracker
+# 📱 BalanZ – Personal Finance Tracker App

 **BalanZ** is a modern personal finance management Android application built using **Kotlin**, designed to help users track income, expenses, and daily spending behavior in a secure and intuitive interface.
 Whether you're budgeting or reviewing your financial goals, BalanZ provides the insights you need.